-The World Robotics report shows an annual global sales value of 16.5 billion USD in 2018 – a new record.
+The World Robotics report shows an annual global sales of robots value of 16.5 billion USD in 2018 – a new record.
 422,000 units were shipped globally in 2018 – an increase of six percent compared to the previous year.
 IFR forecasts shipments in 2019 will recede from the record level in 2018, but expects an average growth of 12 percent per year from 2020 to 2022.

 “We saw a dynamic performance in 2018 with a new sales record, even as the main customers for robots – the automotive and electrical-electronics industry – had a difficult year,” says Junji Tsuda, President of the International Federation of Robotics.